Skip to content

 Traditional Owner cultural values and uses

-The Yorta Yorta Nation Aboriginal Corporation continues to pursue the Yorta Yorta People’s inherent rights to water for Country to improve their spiritual, cultural, environmental, social and economic needs, in line with the Yorta Yorta Whole-Of- Country Plan 2021-2030.
+The Yorta Yorta Nation Aboriginal Corporation continues to pursue the Yorta Yorta People’s inherent rights to water for Country.
+Rights to water will improve their spiritual, cultural, environmental, social and economic needs, in line with the Yorta Yorta Whole-Of-Country Plan 2021-2030.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 5.5.3, Goulburn Broken CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 5.5.3, the Goulburn Broken CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as canoeing, fishing, game hunting and kayaking)